h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 names corresponding to the columns Driverless AI identified as output columns.
 For example, if Driverless API MOJO pipeline contains one output column `AGE` ( for example regression problem), the prediction column contains another sub-column named `AGE`.
-If The MOJO pipeline contains multiple output columns, such as `VALID.0` and `VALID.1` (for example classification problems), the prediction column contains two sub-columns with the aforementined names.
+If The MOJO pipeline contains multiple output columns, such as `VALID.0` and `VALID.1` (for example classification problems), the prediction column contains two sub-columns with the aforementioned names.

 If this option is disabled, the ``predictionCol`` contains the array of predictions without the column names.
-For example, if Driverless API MOJO pipeline contains one output column `AGE` ( for example regression problem), the prediction column contains array of size 1 with the predicted value.
+For example, if the Driverless API MOJO pipeline contains one output column `AGE` ( for example regression problem), the prediction column contains an array of size 1 with the predicted value.
-If The MOJO pipeline contains multiple output columns, such as `VALID.0` and `VALID.1` (for example classification problems), the prediction column contains array of size 2 containing predicted probabilities for each class.
+If The MOJO pipeline contains multiple output columns, such as `VALID.0` and `VALID.1` (for example classification problems), the prediction column contains an array of size 2 containing predicted probabilities for each class.

 By default, this option is enabled.